nilay320/House_Whisperer/README.md

    - If score ≥ 0.7: Use as "✅ Verified Narrative"
    - With Cohere reranker: Improves relevance to "🎯 Reranked Narrative"

-2. **Inspector RAG (Building Codes)** - When database score < 0.7
+2. **Inspector RAG (Standards)** - When narrative score < 0.7 or standards keywords detected
-   - Searches 16,632+ chunks of NC Building Codes & SOPs
+   - Searches 16,632+ chunks of building codes & SOPs
-   - If confidence > 0.6: Use as "📋 Building Code-Enhanced Narrative"
+   - If confidence > 0.6: Use as "📋 Standards-Based" or "🎯📋 Narratives+Standards"
    - Combines technical accuracy with regulatory compliance

 3. **GPT-4 Generation** - Final fallback